Copyright 2012-2016 ©Linda Murdock ©gustaviatex

 And then some of my friends encouraged me to start a blog and share these adventures and pictures with the whole innerwebs .... so.... here we are.
 Now that I am retired I am a full time wildlife photographer and blogger.

-Starting in June 2014 my go-to camera is the Sony A77II with the Sony 70-400mm G2 lens for wildlife.
+Starting in June 2014 my go-to camera was the Sony A77II with the Sony 70-400mm G2 lens for wildlife.
 I also have a Sony 16-50mm f/2.8 lens and a couple of other lenses for wide angle shots.
-And recently I have been using Bill's Sony f/4 500G since he went over to the dark side with Nikon.
+And for a year or so I was using Bill's Sony f/4 500G with my A77II since he went over to the dark side with Nikon.

-Oh, and this is all done with Squarespace.
+Oh, and this blog done with Squarespace.
 Signups and mail notification by Mail Chimp.